tum-bgd/atlashdf/atlashdf_implementation/osmlulc/README.md

-### OSM4EO LULC classficaiton with deep residual convolutional neural networks
+### OSMLULC classficaiton and surface water mapping with deep residual convolutional neural networks

 This is the source code repo for the deep learning method within OSMLULC (surface water mapping) work.